Code-Institute-Submissions/iKelvvv-MS2/README.md

 ### All Pages

 -   Animated background - I tested this on Chrome and Safari on all devices.
-There is an issue with this on Safari when on a desktop.

     -   Text: